ProblemSetters/coderepo-java-angular-banking-app/README.md

 # Springboot Angular Banking App

-This is a full-stack banking application built using the springboot in backend and angular in the frontend.
+This full-stack banking application is built using spring-boot (backend) and angular (frontend).
 It provides the following features:

 - Account Creation: Customers can create accounts and securely store their information.